 As part of your application you will also need to provide a viable research proposal.

 Months of entry

 January, April, July, October

-We welcome interest in Buddhism, Christianity, Islam, and Hinduism; the social and cultural transformations of contemporary religion and spirituality; sociology of religion; religion and popular culture; modern religious thought and history; new religious movements; and religion and gender.
-We enjoy good working relationships with related departments and centres, and joint supervision arrangements are possible.
+Based on our current staff research, we welcome proposals from those with an interest in the following broad areas: Buddhism; Christianity; Islam; Hinduism; the social and cultural transformations of contemporary religion and spirituality; sociology of religion; religion and popular culture; modern religious thought and history; religion and politics; occult and esoteric thought; and religion and gender.
+We enjoy good working relationships with related departments and centres, and joint supervision arrangements are sometimes possible.

 Information for international students

 We normally require an IELTS (Academic) Test with an overall score of at least 6.5, and a minimum of 5.5 in each element of the test.